vyshnavi-adusumelli/coding-challenge-backend/README.md

 When generating a list of houses the purchase price generated should be marked up or discounted
 depending on the number of houses in the list up to a maximum of 10%.
 For example:
-* a list of 2 houses means that the price of each house should be marked up by 10%
+* a list of 2 houses means that the price of each house should be marked up by 10%.
-* a list of 7 houses means that the price of each house should be marked up by 0%
+* a list of 7 houses means that the price of each house should be marked up by 0%.
-* a list of 12 houses means that the price of each house should be discounted by 10%
+* a list of 12 houses means that the price of each house should be discounted by 10%.

 ### Purchase a property
-> Keep in mind that the purchase price will most likely not be the maximum loan amount
+> Keep in mind that the purchase price will most likely not be the maximum loan amount.
 > but the mortgage should still take exactly 30 years to be paid off.

-The user should be able to select a house from the list to purchase
-or generate a new list.
+The user should be able to select a house from the list to purchase or generate a new list.

 ### Generate Bill Breakdown
-Once a user selects a property, they should be given a break down of
-their monthly bill & amounts paid over the lifetime of the mortgage.
+Once a user selects a property, they should be given a break down of their monthly bill & amounts paid over the lifetime of the mortgage.
 This should display the following information:

 #### Loan lifetime information
-* Total amount paid over the lifetime of the mortgage
+* Total amount paid over the lifetime of the mortgage.
-* amount paid on the balance over the lifetime of the mortgage
+* Amount paid on the balance over the lifetime of the mortgage.
-* amount of interest paid over the lifetime of the mortgage
+* Amount of interest paid over the lifetime of the mortgage.
-* amount of taxes & insurance paid over the lifetime of the mortgage
+* Amount of taxes & insurance paid over the lifetime of the mortgage.

 #### Loan monthly information
 * Total monthly payment.
-* amount being applied to balance each month
+* Amount being applied to balance each month.
-* amount of interest paid each month
+* Amount of interest paid each month.
-* amount of taxes & insurance paid each month
+* Amount of taxes & insurance paid each month.